harrisonmalone/subscriptions-app-frontend/README.md

 ### What it is?

-1. subscription tracker
+- Subscription tracker
-2. track your subscriptions that you have (netflix, apple music etc)
+- Track your subscriptions that you have (netflix, apple music etc)
-3. as a user i can add subscriptions to the service and these can then viewed over the course of the subscription being valid
+- As a user i can add subscriptions to the service and these can then viewed over the course of the subscription being valid
-4. CRUD
+- CRUD

 ### Extra features

-1. use active job in rails to send an email (sendgrid) or text message (twillio) to notify that the subscription is about to be billed or expire
+- Use active job in rails to send an email (sendgrid) or text message (twillio) to notify that the subscription is about to be billed or expire

 ## Data that we need